 - Close lid and seal valve.
 Set to Manual High Pressure for 5 minutes, then quick release pressure.

 - Stir in cheese until melted and sauce is creamy.

 - Serve: You can keep Chili Mac at room temperature for up to 2 hours before it needs to be chilled.

 - Store: Refrigerate Chili Mac in an airtight container for up to 4 days.
 Reheat in the microwave, adding a little broth or milk to make creamy again.

-- Freeze: Freeze Chili Mac baked or unbaked for up to 3 months.
+- Freeze: Freeze Chili Mac in a casserole dish for up to 3 months.
 Cover tightly with plastic wrap and aluminum foil and reheat in the oven from frozen to serve.

 - 1 pound ground beef , 85/15

 - 1 can Mexican or chili-style stewed tomatoes , undrained (14.5 ounces)